The Tucson Rodeo Parade In The Spirit Of The Old West

-Winter visitors and Tucson residents should take some time to see this one a year event.
+Winter visitors and Tucson residents should take some time to see this annual event.
 You might even want to spend an afternoon at the Tucson Rodeo.
 Another bit of Tucson history during the February/March period is at the Rillito Race Park.
 Quarter horse racing and people watching at its finest.
 Did you know the photo finish was started at the Rillito Race Park?

 And should you find Tucson and the majestic mountains we live in a place you may want to call home, we can help.

 Are you thinking of buying a home in the greater Tucson area?
 Finding the right home can be a challenging process.
 But we can make the process much less stressful for you.